 On one point, van der Waerden also disagrees rather openly with Neugebauer.
-While Neugebauer (admittedly only in [1963]) would state that it "hardly needs emphasis that one can forget about Pythagoras and his carefully kept secret discoveries", van der Waerden takes from Proclos/Eudemos that the technique of application of areas (and thus the translation of Babylonian knowledge) should be ascribed to the Pythagoreans (p.
+While Neugebauer (admittedly only in [1963: 118] in these words, though with a similar attitude in [1933: 316]) would state that it "hardly needs emphasis that one can forget about Pythagoras and his carefully kept secret discoveries", van der Waerden takes from Proclos/Eudemos that the technique of application of areas (and thus the assumed translation of Babylonian knowledge) should be ascribed to the Pythagoreans (p.
 118 and passim).